A New History of American Women in Physics

 In-Progress and Forthcoming

-- In progress: Book manuscript tentatively entitled The Other Physicists: Building Women’s Physics Communities based on the Ph.D. dissertation The Other Physicists: Female Physicists at Women’s Colleges 1870-1940.
+- In progress: Book manuscript A New History of American Women in Physics based on the Ph.D. dissertation The Other Physicists: Female Physicists at Women’s Colleges 1870-1940.

 - Forthcoming: Sections of the history of the Johns Hopkins University Physics Department, including Chapter 1 “Building a Department,” Chapter 2 “Gaining Momentum,” and biographies of Henry Rowland and Robert W. Wood.
 Christine Wenc, ed.